 Smooth Fox Terriers and Wire Fox Terriers are different breeds within the Terrier dog type.
 Their fur and coloration, as well as head shape are two of the main differences between them.

 Smooth Fox Terriers are a medium size breed with an average level of energy.
 They average 15 inches tall and have a wedge shaped head.
-Their smooth, thick fur (which sheds seasonally) is mainly white, with tan or black markings randomly decorating the coat.
+Their smooth, thick fur sheds seasonally.
+It is mainly white, with tan or black markings randomly decorating the coat.
 Although they have a short torso, these amazing animals have the grace of a gazelle.

 Owners can expect their Smooth Fox Terriers to live an average of 12 to 15 years.
 The majority of these dogs are relatively healthy animals, although allergies and patellar luxation are typical issues.

 The Wire Fox Terrier is named for his dense, springy low-shed coat.
 His wiry coat is predominantly white with brownish coloration about the ears and face.
 Health issues to be aware of include patellar luxation and deafness.
 This dog really, really, wants to be your BFF: he can never seem to get enough attention!
 The Wire Fox Terrier is always alert and spunky, ever ready to jump into playful action.
 This means that daily exercise and activity is a must.

-Potential owners should also be aware that when their hunting DNA kicks in, Wire Fox Terrier pups are wont to run and chase moving objects that they shouldn’t, like cars, other animals, etc.
+Potential owners should also be aware that when their hunting DNA kicks in, Wire Fox Terrier pups are wont to run and chase moving objects that they shouldn’t.
+Like cars, other animals, etc.

 Like the Smooth Fox Terrier, the Wiry Fox Terrier is a medium size, medium energy dog who can be expected to live an average of 12 to 15 years.
 Males weigh an average of 18 pounds, while females average 16 pounds.
 Wiry Fox Terriers stand approximately 15 inches tall.
 You should prepare for your Lab Fox Terrier mix to potentially inherit his strong prey drive, and start recall training early.

 Border Terrier Lab mix

 The Border Terrier is a cheerful, agile little guy who stands anywhere between 11 to 16 inches tall.
 The cute little dog with the head shaped like an otter’s has a dedicated work ethic and needs an exercise outlet to be happy.
 They have a typically short terrier-type coat, although it comes with wiry, not smooth fur.
 Dual color schemes on the coat include blue and tan and grizzle and tan.

 The Border Terrier will do fine with children but can be tricky with other dogs.
 They are a relatively healthy group, although allergies can crop up.
 Border Terriers stand around a foot to 15 inches tall and live for 12 to 15 years on average.
 Males typically weigh 13 to 16 pounds, while females range from 11 to 14 pounds.
 Your Lab Border Terrier mix could inherit aspects from either parent, but is likely to be somewhere in between in terms of height.

-Lab Terrier Temperament
+Lab Terrier cross temperament

 Knowing the kind of temperament a potential companion animal will bring to your home is crucial to forming a lasting bond.
-Too often dogs are surrendered because of incompatibility issues, a situation that could have been avoided with just a little research and a few well-placed questions.
+Too often dogs are surrendered because of incompatibility issues.
+A situation that could have been avoided with just a little research and a few well-placed questions.

 Your Lab and Terrier mix will inherit her disposition from her parents.
 Will she be more like an affable Lab, eager to please and friendly almost to a fault?
 Or will she take on the spicier nature of the Terrier types?
 If so, your pup may be quite a handful, and may never learn to “play nice” with other dogs, even with training.

 Then again, your pup may inherit the best (or worst) qualities of each breed, or she may be endowed with a mosaic of contrasting personality points.
 For some owners it is exciting to see a puppy’s personality unfold and develop, for others, not so much.

 Whatever camp you fall into, remember that there is no guarantee what sort of temperament your mixed breed dog will be blessed with.
 You must be happy with either temperament and the training requirements they could have, before you decide to commit to a Lab Terrier mix.

 Lab Terrier mix – how big do they grow?